Formal Reasoning About Confidence and Automated Verification of Neural Networks: Experiments

-Intuitively, RQ1 aims to demonstrate {\em scalability} for each of the (richer) properties we consider, in comparison to other tools.
-In RQ2, we study the effect of changing thresholds on performance.
-While it is expected that higher thresholds yield more “safe” cases (e.g., in relaxed robustness), this experiment serves as a sanity check to validate that the framework behaves consistently across variants and demonstrates flexibility in supporting different thresholds.
-RQ3 compares our encoding framework with direct encoding.
-We performed all experiments on a GPU machine: Tesla V100-SXM2-32GB, 9 vCPUs, and 32GB RAM, and set the value of $\smallparam$ to $1 \times 10^{-4}$.

 {\bf Benchmarks:} We conducted experiments on four different datasets: MNIST \cite{deng2012mnist}, CIFAR-10~\cite{krizhevsky2009learning}, Traffic Sign Recognition (TSR)~\cite{postovan2023architecturing}, and IMAGENET~\cite{5206848}.
 All networks used in the experiments, along with their properties (\vnnlib{} files), were taken from \vnncomp{} 2021 to \vnncomp{} 2024.
 The provided \vnnlib{} files correspond to standard robustness properties.
-We have listed our benchmarks in~Table~\ref{tab:net_details}.
-Our experiments covered a diverse set of benchmarks, ranging from fully connected networks to complex architectures, including convolutional layers, max-pooling layers, residual blocks, and \relu{} activations, including standard and adversarially trained models. {\em Additionally, the network sizes ranged from small architectures with $512$ ReLUs to large networks with $11.16$M ReLUs.
+We have listed our benchmarks in~Table~\ref{tab:net_details} of Appendix~\ref{app:exp}.
+Our experiments covered a diverse set of benchmarks, ranging from fully connected networks to complex architectures, including convolutional layers, max-pooling layers, residual blocks, and \relu{} activations, including standard and adversarially trained models. {\em Additionally, the network sizes ranged from small architectures with $512$ ReLUs to large networks with $11.16$M ReLUs leading to the largest network having $138$M parameters.
 Each neural network, along with its corresponding property (VNNLIB) file, represents a single benchmark.
 In total, we evaluated 8,870 benchmarks in our experiments.} More details are provided in Appendix~\ref{app:benchmarks}.

-{\bf Evaluating robustness variants and comparing across thresholds (RQ1, RQ2):} We conducted experiments on different robustness properties, as explained in Section~\ref{sec:examples}.
-We present a summary of results below, with a detailed analysis for each dataset is provided in Appendix~\ref{app:exp:rq1}.

-{\it Relaxed robustness:} As defined in Eq ~\ref{eq:rr} of Section~\ref{sec:examples}, we need a user defined confidence level $\thresh$ to analyse this property.
-We took five different confidence thresholds $\thresh \in \{0, 60, 80, 90, 95\}$, where $\thresh = 0$ corresponds to standard robustness.
-For a given threshold value $\thresh$, a result of \textsc{safe} indicates either no misclassification or a misclassification with confidence below $\thresh\%$, whereas a result of \textsc{unsafe} indicates a counterexample with confidence above $\thresh\%$.

-The results in Figure~\ref{plot:relaxed1} show that as we increase the confidence level, the safe (verified) cases increase and unsafe (counterexamples) decrease.
-This is because increasing confidence means we report counterexamples only if it has confidence greater than the threshold $\thresh$, which means less numbers of counterexamples.
-Also, \timeout{} cases are decreasing, as increasing confidence reduces search space, and most of the cases are verified by the abstraction-based module like CROWN~\cite{xu2021fast} and MILP based bound tightening, within \alphabeta.
+We set the value of our encoding parameter $\smallparam$ to $1 \times 10^{-4}$.